-Letters - Letters from people who have first-hand knowledge of your situation are also helpful.
+Letters - Letters from people who know your situation are helpful.
 For example, you could get letters from each person you have stayed with recently.

-Court papers - Court

-papers related to eviction or foreclosure can show you are currently homeless.
-These include notices, orders, or motions.
+Court papers - Court papers related to eviction or foreclosure can show you are currently homeless.
+These include notices and court orders.